holden-chen/holden-chen/README.md

 # Holden Chen

 Fullstack developer.
-I work mainly with C#/.NET and Python, and I enjoy learning go in my free time.
+I work mainly with C#/.NET and Python, and I enjoy learning Go in my free time.

 # Places Online You Can Find Me